iosg073/Notes-CODE-Django-1st-Repo/readme.md

 $ pip freeze > requirements.txt
 ```

-Django is, of course, the framework we are using.
-Psycopg2 allows us to use
+Django is, of course, the framework we are using. `psycopg2` allows us to use
 PostgreSQL within Django.

-If you are downloading and running a Python project, you can usually install its
+If you are downloading and running a Python project, you can usually install
-dependencies with `pip install -r requirements.txt`.
+its dependencies with `pip install -r requirements.txt`.

-Let's go ahead and create our project.
-Similar to Rails, we can run commands to
+Let's go ahead and create our project. `django-admin` gives us commands to
 generate some of our project for us.

 ```bash